By

 You can also read the high and low status of a price opening and closing by the line sticking out.
 Each end of the candlestick is known as a wick or shadow.
 These horizontal lines stick out at each of the bar's top and bottom sections, except in the case of Marabozu or shaven head candlesticks.

-While it's essential to know the names of different types of candlesticks, you can benefit your trading results by learning the significance of various candlestick charts.
-To read candlestick bars,
+While it's essential to know the names of different types of candlesticks, you can benefit your trading results by learning the significance of various candlestick charts:

 • The top of the body represents the opening price on bearish bars, while the bottom denotes the same on a bullish candlestick.
 It's also true for the closing price, which is reflected by the bar's top part in bullish candlesticks and the bottom in bearish ones.